ABunchOfRibbons/Translating-idea-to-image/README.md

 # hello!
 this is my first app.
-Yayyyyyyyy
+Yayyyyyyy